ykwei7/Track-O/docs/UserGuide.md

     <img src="images/tracko_logo_docs.png" width="70%"/>
 </p>

-Track-O is a **desktop app for private tutors to manage their tutees**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-Track-O lets you track an assortment of data, from payment details to home addresses to lesson timings.
-You can easily access the many functions of Track-O using simple commands, such as add and get.
-Hop over to our Quick Start section to get started.
+Track-O  is a **__free desktop application__** built for freelance tutors in Singapore.
+You can use Track-O to manage your tutee’s information, schedule lessons, track their payments, and many other functions.
+This application uses a command line interface; this means that you operate the application by typing commands.

+It is available for Ubuntu, Windows and macOS operating systems.
+If you are unsure of your operating system, you can head over to our section on [Troubleshooting](# troubleshooting).

 * Table of Contents
 {:toc}